Explained: Why Modi said producing nuclear energy remains a challenge

 India does enjoy significant possibilities after the 2008 NSG waiver, which enable it to engage in civilian nuclear trade with other countries.
 It has also been a matter of great pride for the country to have entered into such agreements with countries like Russia, France, UK, USA, Kazakhstan, Australia, and others.

 A membership to the NSG would also help firms in India expand business.
 The nuclear industry in India would no longer have to work in isolation and will have to cater to international norms.
-This would mean a better market presence world wide.
+This would mean a better market presence worldwide.